 Unfortunately, that is not enough for mails to show up in the external mail servers.

 Mails from website forms or other domains hosted on the same server still fail.
-This happens as the mail server tries to deliver the mails within the server.
+This happens as the mail server tries to deliver the mail within the server.

 To fix the problem, set the correct email routing as per the MX records of the domain.